The Unnotebook: Data Analysis Environment

-The rest of this documentation pertains to the Cauldron CLI.
-For more general information about Cauldron, including downloads for the desktop application, please visit: http://www.unnotebook.com
+The rest of this documentation pertains to the Cauldron command line interface.
+For more general information about Cauldron, including how to use the UI, please visit: http://www.unnotebook.com

 The latest release of Cauldron is available from both PyPi: